 What Makes up a Good Training Program to Get Rid of Skinny Fat?

-Just as I stated earlier, the best training program that’ll help you get rid of the skinny fat physique is one that’s compiled of these 4 things:
+Just as I stated earlier, the best training program that’ll help you get rid of the skinny fat physique is one that’s minimalistic in nature and compiled of these 4 things:

 - Lifting heavy weights using low to moderate volume

 - Focusing on a few key exercises

 - Not staying in the gym for too long

 - Avoiding excessive amounts of cardio